Sage-Bionetworks/kubernetes-deployments/.github/ISSUE_TEMPLATE/cron_request.md

   When requesting a cronjob please provide the following information:
 -->

-- Docker image
+- Docker image:
-- cron schedule
+- cron schedule:
-- command to run
+- command to run:
-- lastpass name if sharing a synapse auth token
+- lastpass name if sharing a synapse auth token:
-- env variables needed by container
+- env variables needed by container: